lm3nitro/Projects/Virtualization/ESXi/Part 4-VM creation.md

 ##  Summary:

 I was able to successfully create both a Win10 and Ubuntu VM on my VMWare ESXi server.
 Its important to have several operating systems to test with.
 There are different applications and software that I will be using for my projects that require specific OS environments.
 Many organizations use a mix of both linux and Windows systems.
-Having both in my environment will allow me to see the interactionand integration between applications running on both platforms.
+Having both in my environment will allow me to see the interaction between applications running on both platforms.